-Ogundare in Lawal (2002) described law as a body of official rules and regulations generally found in constitutions, legislation, judicial opinions, and the like, which is used to govern a society and to control the behaviour of its members.
-Law is also the body of rules which are recognized interpreted and applied to particular situation by the court of the state.
+Amusan & Adekunle cited in Ogundare (2001) described law as a body of official rules and regulations generally found in constitutions, legislations, judicial opinions, and the like, which is used to govern a society and to control the behaviour of its members.
+Law is also the body of rules which are recognized interpreted and applied to particular situations by the court of the state.
 Law comprises all principles, rules and enactments that are applied in courts and enforced by power of the state.
 In the highly developed modern states, the citizens are cared for and governed by the law from the cradle to the graves.
 Law can also be seen as an expression of economic and other forms of social relation that exists in a given society.